coltonwaynelawson/coltonwaynelawson/README.md

 ## Who is Colton and why does he love data so much?

-I have over 15 years of experience providing analytics, business process improvement, and consulting services.
+I have over 15 years of experience providing data analytics, web app development, business process improvement, and consulting services.

 **Sample Projects** 📚
 - [NetSuite Segregations of Duties (SOD) Audit](https://github.com/coltonwaynelawson/NetSuiteSOD) - Ensure NetSuite identities do not have improper access combinations.